Skynetjosh98/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that list the environment variables
+script that list all the local variables,environment variables and function